bmfoste/Classic-Browser-Snake-Game/README.md

 - Use clear and concise prompts to guide Copilot.
 - Review and test the generated code to ensure it meets your requirements.
 - Combine Copilot's suggestions with your own logic for optimal results.

-GitHub Copilot is a powerful tool for accelerating development and exploring creative solutions.